'House of Cards' put Netflix on the map. What now?

 Well, the notion of calling it Internet TV never really caught on.
 But watching an entire season of a show in a weekend only to wait a year or more for the next installment of new episodes, has.

-And so far, it doesn't seem that the company is too concerned about the uncertainty surrounding "House of Cards" -- or even looming competition down the road from major media companies. particularly Disney (DIS).
+And so far, it doesn't seem that the company is too concerned about the uncertainty surrounding "House of Cards" -- or even looming competition down the road from major media companies, particularly Disney (DIS).

 The House of Mouse plans to set up its own streaming service in a few years, and that network will eventually be home to Disney's library of Marvel, Pixar and Lucasfilm (i.e. Star Wars) movies.

-But Netflix still has a relationship with Disney that is helping to boost its subscriber base, namely the Marvel shows featuring Luke Cage, Iron Fist, Jessica Jones, Daredevil and The Punisher characters from Marvel.
+But Netflix still has a relationship with Disney that is helping to boost its subscriber base, namely the Marvel shows featuring Luke Cage, Iron Fist, Jessica Jones, Daredevil and The Punisher characters.

 And Netflix is planning tons of new shows for the post-Disney world.
 The company said in its most recent earnings release that it will spend as much as $8 billion on its own programming in 2018.